Comparison Techniques for Competing Brownian Particles: Proofs of Theorems and

 But for regular linear driving functions as in~\eqref{reglin}, we can actually solve the Skorohod problem explicitly, and find the solution $Z$ and and the vector of boundary terms $L$ in exact form.
 This is done in Lemma~\ref{explicitSkorohod}.
 We can do the same for the system $Y$ of competing particles: Lemma~\ref{explicitCP}.
 Then we can manually compare the solutions $Z$ and $\ol{Z}$ of the Skorohod problem, and the vectors $L$ and $\ol{L}$ of boundary terms, or (if we are considering systems of competing particles) $Y$ and $\ol{Y}$.
 This completes the proof of Theorems~\ref{main1} and~\ref{main2}.

 The rest of this section is organized as follows.

-In subsection 4.2, we state and prove the technical results mentioned above: (i) approximation of continuous driving functions by regular functions; (ii) continuous dependence on driving functions; (iii) the memoryless property.
+In subsection 4.2, we state and prove the technical results mentioned above: (i) approximation of continuous driving functions by regular functions; (ii) continuous dependence on driving functions (actually, these are already stated above as Proposition~\ref{existenceSRBM}(ii) and Lemma~\ref{existenceCP}(ii)); (iii) the memoryless property.
 In subsection 4.3, we explicitly solve the Skorohod problem for regular driving functions in Lemma~\ref{explicitSkorohod} and find the solution together with the boundary terms.
 In subsection 4.4, we do the same for a system of competing particles in Lemma~\ref{explicitCP}.
 In subsections 4.5 and 4.6, we prove Theorems~\ref{main1} and~\ref{main2} for regular linear driving functions.
 This completes the proof.